-As the Head of School of Physics and Astronomy, I would like to welcome you to your new degree.
-The School prides itself in providing an excellent and supportive learning and teaching environment that is fully integrated with our research; you will have the opportunity to interact with world-leading researchers working at the cutting edge of a wide range of fields of physics and astronomy, who are tackling some of the biggest contemporary challenges in science and technology.
+As the Head of School of Physics and Astronomy, I would like to welcome you to your chosen MSc programme.
+The School prides itself in providing an excellent and supportive learning and teaching environment that is fully integrated with our research: in your lectures, laboratories and project work you will have the opportunity to interact with world-leading researchers working at the cutting edge of a wide range of fields of physics and astronomy, who are tackling some of the biggest contemporary challenges in science and technology.